 The timeline for course completion is flexible to meet the needs of students.
 Typically, students will complete a 1-credit course in about 38 weeks or complete a 0.5-credit course in 19 weeks.
-Students could opt to accelerate the pace of these courses or request additional time if they find the coursework too challenging.
+Students could opt out to accelerate the pace of their course or request additional time if they find the coursework too challenging.